Functions of Government Primary 4 (Basic 4) – Term 1 Week 8 Civic Education

 To deliver the lesson, the teacher adopts the following steps:

-3. Lets the pupils identify each facility and the government official(s) on the chart.
+3. Teacher lets the pupils identify each facility and the government official(s) on the chart.

-Pupil’s Activities – Identify each of the government precision and the government official(s) at the commissioning.
+Pupil’s Activities – The pupils identify each of the government precision and the government official(s) at the commissioning.

-4. Uses the chart and pupil’s responses to introduce and lead a discussion on functions of the government.
+4. Teacher uses the chart and pupil’s responses to introduce and leads a discussion on functions of the government.

-5. Lead a discussion how government functions affect them and their locality.
+5. Teacher leads a discussion how government functions affect them and their locality.

-Pupil’s Activities – Actively discuss the functions of government and appreciate the importance of schooling.
+Pupil’s Activities – The pupils actively discuss the functions of government and appreciate the importance of free education.

-Pupil’s Activities – Participate actively in the summary and write as instructed.
+Pupil’s Activities – The pupils participate actively in the summary of the lesson by responding correctly to most of the questions and write as instructed.

 CONCLUSION

-- Next Lesson – Difference Between Various Types of Government Primary 4 (Basic 4) – Term 1 Week 9 Civic Education
+Difference Between Various Types of Government Primary 4 (Basic 4) Term 1 Week 9 Civic Education

 LESSON EVALUATION